NehaKeshri602/Pop-Jokes/README.md

 # Pop-Jokes
-It is a google chrome extension which shows you random jokes everytime.
+It is a Google Chrome Extension which shows random jokes everytime 🤣